Put your adventurer’s hat on and join us on our 2-day self-drive expedition to the Umm As Sameem and Empty Quarter in Oman!

 Join us with confidence – your trip leaders are experienced navigators and offroad drivers as well as being outdoor enthusiasts.

-Note – we limit our drive to either 8 guest cars if we run one convoy, or 16 guest cars if we run two convoys.
+Note – we limit our offroad drives to either 8 guest cars if we run one convoy, or 16 guest cars if we run two convoys.
 If needed we will teach you some tips and tricks on sand dune driving including recovery techniques.
 Maximum persons 30 if one convoy (most likely) or 45 if two convoys – any more and the “Empty Quarter” will be anything but empty!

 Cost of Trip